Selective licensing of privately rented properties

 - empty properties (a licence must be successfully applied for, before a tenant can move into the property)

-- temporary exemption notices for up to three months if you decide to sell the property or live in it (you should apply for the temporary exemption notice through the same portal as applications at Apply for a temporary exemption notice)
+- temporary exemption notices for up to three months if the property is in the process of being sold and there are signed contracts for exchange (within the next three months), or the landlord has given the tenant notice to quit and the end date is within the next three months and after this time the landlord will no longer let the property as a rented property (you should apply for the temporary exemption notice through the same portal as applications at Apply for a temporary exemption notice)

 Background to scheme